Want to give the gift of handmade, but not so handy with a needle and thread? Here are five DIY gifts for green thumbs to make.

 Seed bombs are the perfect gift for lazy gardeners (or those who really can’t garden at all).

-Next add enough water that you end up with a sludgey dough.
+Next, add enough water that you end up with a sludgy dough.
 Roll into balls and allow to dry under cover.
 You can pop them in pretty bags or decorate with petals and they will be ready to gift.

 The recipient really only needs to toss them into their garden and wait for them to grow.
 You can also try this with hardy herb seeds.

-So, if you’ve got the time and the inclination there’s plenty of DIY gifts to be had from the bountiful summer garden.
+So, if you’ve got the time and the inclination there’s plenty of DIY gifts to be had from a bountiful garden.
 And all of these ideas are 100% good for the world, and good for your recipients.